-- a minor extension (household extensions or non-domestic extensions less than 250 square metres) in flood zone 2 or 3 - 'more vulnerable' in flood zone 2 (except for landfill or waste facility sites, caravan or camping sites) - 'less vulnerable' in flood zone 2 (except for agriculture and forestry, waste treatment, and water and sewage treatment) - 'water compatible' in flood zone 2 - 6.9.2 This includes developments involving a change of use into one of these vulnerable categories or into the water compatible category.
+- 'more vulnerable' in flood zone 2 (except for landfill or waste facility sites, caravan or camping sites) - 'less vulnerable' in flood zone 2 (except for agriculture and forestry, waste treatment, and water and sewage treatment) - 'water compatible' in flood zone 2 - 6.9.2.
+This includes developments involving a change of use into one of these vulnerable categories or into the water compatible category.

-6.10 Information for Flood Risk Assessments
+6.10.
+Information for Flood Risk Assessments